Last Updated on

 What Causes a Cracked Tooth in a Child?

 Kids love to play and explore their surroundings.
 However, their excitement and energy can get them into problems.
-Falling while playing can lead to minor injuries and when they fall on face, their teeth might break.
+Falling while playing can lead to minor injuries and when they fall on the face, their teeth might break.
 Let’s see what are the other causes of a cracked tooth in a child.

 1. Undeveloped Motor Skills

-Children, particularly those who are under the age of 2 are at a stage when their motor skills are developing.
+Children, particularly those who are under the age of two are at a stage when their motor skills are developing.
 During their attempts to walk and move around, falling or stumbling is common, which often leads to chipped or broken milk teeth.